Activity

 (to help students that are still to start on a design, and to conceptually frame designs already in progress)

-It might be useful for them to refer back to these if they get stuck in their designing.
+It might be useful to refer back to these if students get stuck in their designing.

 For some student groups this activity may be best split up into two parts.
 First all students make a pivot, then share each others’ designs.
 Then students choose any of the pivot styles displayed, make their own pivot and design blades to attach to their pivot.